Puritipenta

-Puritipenta is located in Gajapathinagaram Mandal/Tehsil of Vizianagaram District in Andhra Pradesh State, India.
+Puritipenta is located in Gajapathinagaram mandal of Vizianagaram District in Andhra Pradesh State, India.

 Demographics

 In this village population of children with age 0-6 is 836 which makes up 10.40% of total population of village.
 Average Sex Ratio of this village is 1038 which is higher than the state average of 993.
 Child Sex Ratio for this village as per census is 926, lower than the state average of 939.